Ladies Almanack

 Djuna Barnes (1892-1982) is best known as the author of Nightwood, one of the finest novels of the modernist period.
 She published works in virtually every genre: short stories, poetry, journalism, drama, and pastiche, often illustrated with her own drawings.
 A notorious figure in the 1920s and 1930s, she became a recluse in her later years and was largely forgotten.
 But since her death, a major biography and several critical studies have established her importance in 20th-century literature.
 Dalkey Archive Press has reissued her Nightwood, Ryder, and Ladies Almanack.

 Sarah Schulman is a novelist, playwright, nonfiction writer, screenwriter, and AIDS historian.
-Her 21st book is The Fantasy and Necessity of Solidarity.
+Her twenty-first book is The Fantasy and Necessity of Solidarity.